 Another important factor to consider is the distance over which CRB can be monitored.
-Radio telemetry monitoring typically covers only short to medium displacement distances usually limiting the applications of the technology (Daniel Kissling et al., 2014) (Robinson et al.2009).
+Radio telemetry monitoring typically covers only short to medium displacement distances usually limiting the applications of the technology (Daniel Kissling et al., 2014).
 The radio devices employed in this study had an effective range of localization that varied with topological conditions.
 In this study, the range of detection was appropriate for monitoring since the overall CRB flight distance from release sites to landing sites ranged from 52.8 meters to 564.6 meters.
 This range also roughly delineates a radius for breeding site discovery from released CRB; the detector CRB must be released no further than approximately 500 meters from breeding sites.
 This might present difficulties for eradication teams since the breeding sites in question occur in cryptic locations presumably unknown to those searching for them.
 The relatively short detection radius of the radio devices obligates teams to close in on the cryptic sites through other investigative means.
 In order to effectively estimate possible locations of CRB breeding site, visual monitoring of damage and trapping should assess the presence of CRB populations.
 Once visual monitoring and trapping indicates the existence of CRB in a particular location, the detector CRB would be released in the vicinity to pinpoint the exact location of the breeding sites.
 Stats about monitoring and visual in Guam and HI This combination of monitoring methods would ease the control and eradication of CRB, and since traps and visual monitoring are already widespread, it would not be complicated to craft an integrated strategic plan.

 COMPARATIVE TO OTHER METHODS